 The atmosphere of that time – one of anticipation, superficial renovation, paranoia and heightened surveillance, seeped into the fiction I had started to write.
 The local neighbourhood committee members (mostly retired old men and women), put on armbands that said ‘Olympic Security Volunteer’, and patrolled our apartment compound, vigilantly monitoring the comings and goings throughout the day.
 The Olympic Security Volunteers knocked on my door to check my passport every week (peering suspiciously over my shoulder into my living room each time).
 And there was news of more disturbing pre-Olympics clampdowns too.
 News of the police harassment of dissidents and ethnic minorities, the homeless and mentally ill being rounded up in pre-Olympics ‘street cleaning campaigns’, and the demolition of the petitioners’ village near Beijing South Railway Station.
 Though I witnessed none of this firsthand, it still infiltrated my work.

 When living in Beijing I researched the urban landscape passively, by walking around and observing.
-I was interested in the psycho-geography of Beijing: the emotional impact of the urban environment – the high-rises, construction, pollution, gridlocked traffic and the vast ring roads that dissect the city, on Beijing’s inhabitants.
+I was interested in the emotional impact of the urban environment – the high-rises, construction, pollution, gridlocked traffic and the vast ring roads that dissect the city, on Beijing’s inhabitants.
 I sometimes rode the Special 8 bus which circuited the 48 kilometre Third Ring Road in 90 minutes or so, and watched the scenery of Beijing change as the bus moved from north to south, east to west.
 Beijing’s layout seems hostile to pedestrians navigating the city; the exhaust fumes and twelve lane ring roads to exacerbate the stress and fatigue of everyday life.
 Like most cities, there are social tensions arising from wealth inequality, but in Beijing the division is intensified by the household registration system, that limits migrant workers’ (approximately 35% of the urban population) access to education and government services.
 This has created a caste system as visible as the smoggy air, and despite their contribution to Beijing’s economy, migrants are still looked down upon and blamed for much of society’s ills.